StegSchreck/AWSreCalendar/README.md

 `-a` / `--abstract`: Filter output to only include items with given text in the abstract.
 This is not case sensitive.

+`-r` / `--reserved`: Only show reserved sessions.
+If you want to show one of the special events here, edit the last column in `special_events.csv`

 `-f` / `--file`: Load data from this file instead of parsing the page again.
 The file has to be next to be in the same folder.

 `-v` / `--verbose`: increase output verbosity